vendia/blog/posts/2021-02-01-decentralization.md

 ---
 title: "Understanding Decentralization in the Cloud"
-description: 'Explore how decentralization works in a cloud-native setting and how it can impact your business'
+description: '"Classic" decentralization is defined by server ownership.
+What does that mean in a world where IT applications and their components are increasingly virtualized and serverless?'
 longDescription: 'In this post we explore how to think about the concept of decentralization in the cloud, and what it means from a trust and ownership perspective.'
 date: '2021-02-01'
 categories: